-2. The Licence Holder must ensure that where waste does not meet the waste acceptance criteria set out in condition 1 it is removed from the Premises by the delivery vehicle or, where that is not possible, stored in a quarantined storage area or container and removed to an appropriately authorised facility as soon as practicable.
+- 2. The Licence Holder must ensure that where waste does not meet the waste acceptance criteria set out in Condition 1 it is removed from the Premises by the delivery vehicle or where that is not possible; - (a) stored in a quarantined storage area or container and removed to an appropriately authorised facility within 7 calendar days; and - (b) where waste does not meet the waste acceptance criteria due to asbestos content it is immediately wrapped or otherwise contained in a manner that prevents asbestos fibres entering the atmosphere, is clearly labelled and segregated from other wastes, then removed to an appropriately authorised facility within 48hrs.